nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ### Why You Might Want To

 Optical media has some solid pluses.
 Ease of use in today's world is _not_ one of them.
-Anyone who had ever tried to binge watch a season of something on DVD or Blu-ray can tell you, getting up to swap to the next disc is just not the same as the auto-play next popularized by Netflix.
+Anyone who has ever tried to binge watch a season of something on DVD or Blu-ray can tell you, getting up to swap to the next disc is just _not_ the same as the _auto-play next_ experience popularized by Netflix.
 Also when was the last time you had a laptop with an optical drive?
 They sure seem to be going the way of the Dodo bird.

 Digitizing (I _know_ that optical discs contain already digital media, but this is how my brain sometimes categorizes it anyway 🤪) your media has some pluses (some minuses too).
 Here are some that jump out to me:

   + No more dealing with discs (after you finish the ripping & compressing of course)
-  + Metadata-rich experience while choosing and watching media
+  + Metadata-rich experience while browsing and watching media
   + Faster to get to the content you _actually_ want to watch (no more unskippable previews or _sloooow_ loading menus, I'm looking at you Blu-rays 👀)
   + Flexibility